An Apartment Turnover Cleaning Checklist for Landlords

 Give yourself time to check and repair the plumbing.
 Rodriguez recommends letting a professional handle the inspection and repairs.
 It’s a smart investment that will pay off in the long run.

-Now that the repairs are done, it’s time to clean the place up.
+Now that the repairs are done, it’s time to clean up the place.
 Take the “top to bottom” mentality to heart, and save the floors for last.
 Check everything off your list before you give the floors a good scrub.

 “The general rule of thumb we recommend (and this goes beyond just cleaning) is to prioritize by smaller tasks first.
 Starting with the largest project can seem daunting, but breaking it down or starting with quicker tasks can help build up the momentum and motivation you need before the biggest cleaning needs you have.”

-Here’s a rundown of some key areas you need to clean during an apartment turnover.
+Key areas to clean during an apartment turnover:

 If there are dents or holes in the walls from hanging items, make sure to patch those up and paint over them.
 If there are marks you can’t gently scrub out, it’s a good idea to paint over those, too.